Clinical Psychologist Croydon

 Rachel graduated from Deakin University with a Doctor of Psychology (Clinical) in 2002 after completing a Bachelor or Behavioural Science with Honours from La Trobe University.
 She worked at The Alfred for several years following graduation, initially on the Continuing Care Team then as a Senior Clinical Psychologist on the Primary Mental Health Team.
 She has also worked for beyondblue providing workplace training on Depression and headspace-the national youth mental health initiative providing training to clinicians on a range of topics relevant to their work.
 Some of the highlights of Rachel’s career have included:

-Claire takes a collaborative, client-centred, relaxed though goal focused approach in working with her clients to assist them with addressing their areas of concern.
-She does this through a range of evidence-based therapies, including Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Mindfulness-Based Interventions, Solution Focused Therapy and Motivational Interviewing.
+Brogan utilises a number of evidence-based therapies including Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Mindfulness-Based Interventions, Solution Focused Therapy, Strength Focused Therapy and Motivational Interviewing.